thousandbrainsproject/tbp.monty/docs/how-to-use-monty/getting-started/getting-started-on-windows-via-wsl.md

 Regarding the Linux distribution, [Ubuntu 24.04 LTS](https://apps.microsoft.com/detail/9nz3klhxdjp5) is recommended.
 Once installed, its filesystem can directly be accessed via the "Linux" section in the Windows File Explorer, which should normally point to `\\wsl.localhost\Ubuntu-24.04\` or `\\wsl$\Ubuntu-24.04\`

 > [!NOTE]
-> If you plan on using Git for Windows on the WSL filesystem, enter this command on Windows in PowerShell or CMD or Git Bash:
+> If you plan on using Git for Windows on the WSL filesystem, Git might return an error saying `unsafe repository (\\wsl... is owned by someone else)` since it's a network share, which you can bypass by entering this command on Windows in PowerShell or CMD or Git Bash:
 > ```shell
 > git config --global --add safe.directory "*"
 > ```